-White House still standing behind Moore for the Fed: Kudlow
+White House says still backs Moore for Fed, reviewing past remarks

 The central bank last month brought a three-year rate-hike cycle to an end amid signs of slower global economic growth.

-Reporting by Jeff Mason; Writing by Tim Ahmann; Editing by Chizu Nomiyama
+Reporting by Jeff Mason; writing by Tim Ahmann and Susan Heavey; editing by Chizu Nomiyama